WHAT IS PERIPHERAL ARTERIAL DISEASE (PAD)?

-Peripheral arterial disease (PAD) is a circulatory issue wherein narrowed arteries restrict blood flow to the limbs.
-This is more common in the lower legs as the symptoms may be more noticeable.
-Essentially, the limbs do not receive enough blood to keep up with the demands of day to day use resulting in pain when walking.
-However, the condition can also reduce blood flow to the heart and brain.
+PAD is a circulatory issue.
+Narrowed arteries restrict blood flow to the limbs.
+This occurs more commonly in the lower legs.
+The limbs do not receive enough blood to keep up with the demands of day-to-day use, resulting in pain when walking.
+The condition can reduce blood flow to the heart and brain.

-- Pain in the buttocks, hips, thighs, calves, ankles or feet during walking, a condition referred to as claudication
+- Pain in the buttocks, hips, thighs, calves, ankles or feet during walking (a condition called claudication)

-- Pain in the leg, commonly the calves, ankles, or feet at rest
+- Pain in the leg, calves, ankles, or feet at rest

 - Ulceration or gangrene involving the legs, most commonly in the foot/toes

 - Nerve damage with pain, tingling, or numbness in the lower leg, ankle, and foot

 - Weakness in the involved leg

 - Coldness in the lower leg and foot